Main fundraiser photo

 -Vision issues

-Any donation will be greatly appreciated, as little as £1 will help Maisie be one step closer to getting her life back, and even if donating is not possible for you just sharing Maisie's story makes a big impact.
+This brings us to you.
+We need your help.
+Any donation, however small, will be greatly appreciated.
+As little as £1 will help Maisie get one step closer to getter her life back, and if donating is not possible for you sharing Maisie's story still makes a huge difference.
+GoFundMe claims that 3 shares gets a donation.

 You can follow Maisie's Journey on Instagram & TikTok